-2. Put the container in a warm and well-lit place.
+2. Place the jar in a well-lit place.

 A process of fermentation will begin soon after you set the seeds aside.
-It smells bad and it can look offsetting so make sure to put it somewhere out of sight.
+It smells bad and it can look offsetting, however, that is perfectly normal.
 At this moment you should set the lit at the top but not airtight.
-That way you will allow oxygen to get in and out.
+Allow oxygen to get in and out.

-Typically it takes two to three days until mold forms at the top.
-The mold will kill many diseases that might be genetically carried.
+It takes two to three days until mold forms at the top.
+The mold will kill many diseases that may be genetically carried.

-After mold is formed they are ready for harvesting.
+After mold has formed the seeds are ready for harvesting.
 Remove the top layer of mold.
 By now all seeds should have fallen to the bottom of the container.

 The drying process can take up to five days.
-Spread the collected seeds on a well-lit surface and let them stay.
-After that they are ready for planting.
+Spread the collected tomato seeds on a well-lit surface and let them dry.
+After tha, they are ready for planting.

 How to Grow Tomatoes from Slices